Mobilitybox Ticketing SDKs for iOS and Android

 Mobilitybox Ticketing SDK General Idea

-This chapter explains how to implement coupon activation and showing a ticket without Mobilitybox SDK.
+This chapter explains how to implement coupon activation and show a ticket without Mobilitybox SDK.
 MobilityBox SDK provides two main functionalities for ticketing:

 1. Activate a Coupon

-Activation step is where the person buying the ticket enters his/her personal identification information (ie phone number, passport, last four cc, ...)
+The activation step is where the person buying the ticket enters their personal identification information (i.e., phone number, passport, last four cc, etc.).

 The form is generated and validated automatically.